Azure/bicep-types-az/generated/batchai/microsoft.batchai/2018-05-01/types.md

 * **userAccountSettings**: [UserAccountSettings](#useraccountsettings) (Required): Settings for user account that gets created on each on the nodes of a cluster.
 * **virtualMachineConfiguration**: [VirtualMachineConfiguration](#virtualmachineconfiguration): VM configuration.
 * **vmPriority**: 'dedicated' | 'lowpriority': VM priority.
 Allowed values are: dedicated (default) and lowpriority.
 * **vmSize**: string (Required): The size of the virtual machines in the cluster.
 All nodes in a cluster have the same VM size.
-For information about available VM sizes for clusters using images from the Virtual Machines Marketplace see Sizes for Virtual Machines (Linux).
-Batch AI service supports all Azure VM sizes except STANDARD_A0 and those with premium storage (STANDARD_GS, STANDARD_DS, and STANDARD_DSV2 series).

 ## BatchAIError
 ### Properties